 - Neblio is building a business blockchain developer network to offer easy to use APIs and tools for non-techie users.
 A decentralised P2P mesh network of nodes to facilitate information exchange via proprietary transaction modules.
 Relaying blocks mesh nodes together.
 Each node contains a copy of the entire blockchain increasing performance of DApps.
 The scalable framework processes transactions fast.

 - Skycoin’s platform claims to be the most advanced blockchain platform in the world.
 The “new internet for the new world”.
 It is infinitely scalable through the use of its parallel peer-chain architecture, Fibre.
 Fibre is a network of blockchain “strands” working side-by-side and capable of Visa-like speeds.
 The Skywire network is an ISP-free, private internet designed to give power and security back to the user.
 Finally, Skycoin uses a zero-waste, computationally-inexpensive consensus algorithm called Obelisk as an alternative to PoW and PoS algorithms.

 Please click through the following images for 16 different use cases for blockchain technology.

 Blockchain in New Zealand

-New Zealand is well known for our innovative products and solutions worldwide and blockchain is no exception.
-In fact, it has even been said that we are poised to become a blockchain hub (see this article for more)!
+New Zealand is well known for our innovative products and solutions worldwide, and blockchain is no exception.
+In fact, it has even rumored that we are poised to become a blockchain hub (see this article for more)!